 To enable Automation Safe for the Channel Safe switches:

-- 1 On the external screen, go to the Options > Interaction page. - 2 In the Channel Safe Switches section, under Inputs and Outputs, select Automation Safes as desired. - You can create an event that lets you cycle through the various Channel Safe switch modes, as well as suspend or disable Automation Safe.
-See Creating Events.
+- 1 On the external screen, go to the Options > Interaction page. - 2 In the Channel Safe Switches section, under Inputs and Outputs, select Automation Safes as desired.

 To Automation Safe channels using the Channel Safe switches: